 KING CONES: Same idea of the bullseye but it's a team game.
 Coaches set up tall cones or cones with balls on top 5 yds from each team.
-The team that knocks more cones/balls down wins it.
+The team that knocks off more cones/balls down wins the game.